The Night Watchman (novel): Semi-fiction

 Aspects of this fictional novel are inspired by historical events.
 The jewel-bearing plant is based on a real factory in Turtle Mountain where mostly women were employed.
 While an attempt in 1955 to unionize failed, the workers succeeded in their demand for higher pay and better working conditions.

 In the chapter "Falcon Eyes", Patrice attends a meeting of the United States House of Representatives, where she sees a beautiful woman who fires a gun into the air.

 The fictional dialog written in the book about Turtle Mountain's testimony to Congress closely follows the real transcripts of the testimony given there.

 Recurring elements

 Animals

 Animals and animal intelligence are a recurring subject in The Night Watchman.
 One chapter is entirely from the perspective of two escaped horses.
 At another point, Patrice perceives a dog as speaking to her, giving her information on the fate of her sister.

 Another animal that provides symbolism is the owl.
 Thomas and the owl have a connection because similar to the owl Thomas stays up guarding the factory and tries to persuade people in power to support them against termination.
 "The owl shares Thomas' solitude and symbolizes the mental and psychic loneliness of his battle".

+Additionally, the muskrat provides symbolism.
+The book mentions it being an "ordinary" yet "crucial" animal toward creating the Earth in a cultural tale.
+Thomas mirrors the muskrat in this way by also playing a crucial role in supporting the Turtle Mountain Band of Chippewa against losing their land to the bill.